Complaints Procedure for Gardening Knightsbridge

 Escalation process: If a complainant is not satisfied with the outcome of the initial investigation, they may request an internal review.
 An internal review will be conducted by a senior manager who was not directly involved in the original investigation.
 The review focuses on whether the original investigation was thorough, unbiased and reasonable.
 For persistent disputes, we outline external review options in writing where appropriate, such as independent mediation services relevant to service contracts, while remaining mindful of data protection and privacy obligations.

-Team of gardeners inspecting a restored lawn Confidentiality and conduct: We treat complaints with discretion.
+A close-up image of gardening tools resting against a white picket fence in a well-maintained garden.
+The tools include a trowel with a wooden handle, a small hand rake, and pruning shears.
+Behind the fence, there are vibrant yellow daffodils and white daisies growing alongside lush green grass and foliage, indicating a bright, sunny day in the garden.
+The scene shows a neat and organised outdoor space with a mix of flowering plants and healthy lawn, typical of a landscaped front or back garden in London postal code area, suitable for professional gardening and landscaping services offered by Gardening Knightsbridge.
+Confidentiality and conduct: We treat complaints with discretion.
 Personal data provided in the course of a complaint is used only for investigation and resolution and is handled in accordance with applicable data protection practices.
 Our staff and subcontractors are expected to cooperate fully with investigations and to maintain professional conduct throughout the process.
 We will not retaliate against anyone who raises a concern in good faith.

 Monitoring performance: Complaints are a key performance indicator for Gardening Knightsbridge.
 Senior management reviews complaint trends at regular intervals to direct resources where they most benefit service quality.
 We also audit completed complaint cases to confirm that agreed remedies were implemented and that corrective measures were effective.